 Interesting Facts About English Tea

-The origins of Afternoon Tea:
+The Origin of Afternoon Tea

 Typically Afternoon Tea is served on a low coffee table whereas High Tea, more of a meat or meal tea for the working class ,is served on a dining table.
 The table height brings the name "high" tea- not the social status.
 In the U.S. we often think of High Tea as served mid-afternoon for ladies of high-society with dainty cups, lace, and gloves.
 How misinformed we are of British customs!